t-gomez/silhouettes/README.md

 [![Product Name Screen Shot][preview-screenshot]](https://silhouettes.now.sh/)

-Silhouettes is a prototype for animating particle system morphing smoothly.
+Silhouettes is a prototype for animating point system morphing smoothly.
 It is being rendered using WebGL and uses GSAP for animations, this is the result after playing around with three.js over a few weeks.
 The scene will cycle through some selected geometry shapes and a few custom geometries at the end, you can also upload a simple `.obj` for the system to morph into.

 ### Built With
 * WebGL (three.js)